Cloud seeding: Germany

 In Germany civic engagement societies organize cloud seeding on a region level.
 A registered society maintains aircraft for cloud seeding to protect agricultural areas from hail in the district Rosenheim, the district Miesbach, the district Traunstein (all located in southern Bavaria, Germany) and the district Kufstein (located in Tyrol, Austria).

 Cloud seeding is also used in Baden-Württemberg, a federal state particularly known for its winegrowing culture.
 The districts of Ludwigsburg, Heilbronn, Schwarzwald-Baar and Rems-Murr, as well as the cities Stuttgart and Esslingen participate in a program to prevent the formation of hailstones.
-Reports from a local insurance agency suggest that the cloud seeding activities in the Stuttgart area have prevented about 5 million euro in damages in 2015 while the project's annual upkeep is priced at only 325.000 euro.
+Reports from a local insurance agency suggest that the cloud seeding activities in the Stuttgart area have prevented about €5 million in damages in 2015 while the project's annual upkeep is priced at only €325.000.
 Another society for cloud seeding operates in the district of Villingen-Schwenningen.